 Nice smooth finishing, you can use a boiled linseed oil coat followed by 6 to 7 thin coats of homemade formula.
 This is a formula of 1:1 ratio of Mineral Spirit and Clear Gloss Minwax Polyurethane.
 Furbish it gently between approximately every single coat.

 Attaching the rack on the wall

 Starting from the top beginning, mark with a pencil at the side of 8 inches down of each vertical board.
 Although there will be six pencil marks, you will have to use only five of them.
 Drill a 1 ½ inch hole by using the 1-inch drill bit on those 5 pencil marks.
 And now take a profuse quantity of wood glue and apply it to each whole.
-After that adjoin the wooden dowels into the holes and check on that they are stiffened with the right position.
+After that adjoin the wooden dowels into the holes and check that they are stiffened in the right position.
 For drilling on the horizontal boards use a 3/8 inch drill bit.
 Drill 2 holes each of 16 inches on every horizontal board apart from each other.
 Finally, it is ready to attach to the wall.

 At this stage make sure few important points while keeping the rack opposite the wall.